Multiplicity fluctuations and correlations in 5.02 TeV p+Pb collisions at zero impact parameter: Results and model comparisons

 where the first variable is $N_{ch}$ and the second is $E_T^{\rm Pb}$.
 We evaluate the maximum error on these figures to be $\sim 25\%$ by carrying out the same analysis as in Sec.~\ref{s:validation}.
 This experimental result can be compared with that of Angantyr simulations of $b=0$ collisions:

-Angantyr overpredicts the relative variances.
+Angantyr overpredicts the relative (co)variances.
 In order to interpret this finding, let us list the physical mechanisms contributing to fluctuations in event generators.
 The number of nucleons hit by the incoming protons plays an essential role.
 In a Glauber calculation with a fixed nucleon-nucleon cross section~\cite{Miller:2007ri}, the nuclear volume traversed by the proton does not fluctuate, but the number of nucleons in this volume does, corresponding to a quantum fluctuation associated with the nuclear wave function.
-If the cross section fluctuates event to event, the collision volume itself fluctuates, which entails much larger fluctuations in the number of wounded nucleons~\cite{Alvioli:2013vk}.
+If the cross section fluctuates event to event, the collision volume itself fluctuates, which entails much larger fluctuations in the number of wounded nucleons~\cite{Alvioli:2013vk}, as illustrated in Fig.~\ref{fig:illustration}.
 In the Angantyr model, these cross-section fluctuations are present, and correspond to fluctuations in the proton size.
-But contrary to a naive Glauber calculation, not all wounded nucleons are equivalent.
-The scatterings are softer in events where the proton is fatter~\cite{Bierlich:2016smv}, because the average number of Multi-Parton Interactions depends on the nucleon-nucleon impact parameter.
-Our study illustrates that proton-nucleus data constrain the theoretical description of subnucleonic fluctuations.
-It would be interested to test other models of proton-nucleus collisions, such as the EPOS model~\cite{Pierog:2013ria}, or the hydrodynamic model with initial conditions from the 3D Glauber model~\cite{Shen:2017bsr,Shen:2022oyg}, in this context.
+Our study therefore suggests that these proton-size fluctuations are too large in Angantyr.\footnote{Note that contrary to a naive Glauber calculation, not all wounded nucleons are equivalent in Angantyr.
+The scatterings are softer in events where the proton is fatter~\cite{Bierlich:2016smv}, because the average number of Multi-Parton Interactions depends on the nucleon-nucleon impact parameter.} This shows that proton-nucleus data constrain the theoretical description of subnucleonic fluctuations.
+It would be interesting to test other models of proton-nucleus collisions, such as the EPOS model~\cite{Pierog:2013ria}, or the hydrodynamic model with initial conditions from the 3D Glauber model~\cite{Shen:2017bsr,Shen:2022oyg}, in this context.